Kniže & Comp.: Early years

 Kniže was founded in 1858 by the Czech tailor Josef Kniže.
 He specialized in making sportswear, riding clothes and liveries.
 After his death in 1880, his son Josef Jr. (1851–1888) together with Johann Kallina took over the store, which was then located at Am Hof 3.
 In 1885, Albert Wolff, who came from Neumarkt in Pomerania, joined the company.

 In 1873, Kniže was awarded the "Progress Medal" at the Vienna World's Fair.
 From 1874 he was allowed to use the Persian as well as the Ottoman court title.
 His customers included the Dukes of Mecklenburg and Oldenburg, Prince Liechtenstein, and the Jockey Club.

 In 1886, Kniže applied for the title of Viennese court supplier, but was refused.
 It was not until 1888 that Kniže received the title of "k.k.
 Court Tailor."
 Josef Kniže died in the same year, and Albert Wolff became sole proprietor.
 After his death in 1902, his widow Gisela and their four children Anna, Auguste, Fritz and Susanna took over the business.
 From 1904, the company was called Kniže & Comp.
 Since the court title was personal, she had to apply for the title again and pay the tax.

 The creative birth of the traditional brand took place in the age of the Belle Époque.
 In 1910–1913, the current store at Graben 13, one of the most famous Viennese business streets in the city center, was designed by architect Adolf Loos and remains almost unchanged to this day.
-Loos also designed the branch in Karlovy Vary (1921), the store on Wilhelmstrasse in Berlin (1924) and the annex at 149 Champs-Elysees in Paris (1927–1928).
+Loos also designed the branch in Karlovy Vary (1921), the store on Wilhelmstrasse in Berlin (1924) and the annex at 149 Champs-Élysées in Paris (1927–1928).
 The Prague branch was designed by his collaborator Heinrich Kulka.

 In his work Wittgenstein's Nephew, Thomas Bernhard describes a scene in Karlovy Vary when Paul Wittgenstein had two tailcoats made for him by Kniže.

 In 1915 a lingerie production was introduced and from 1922 a retail trade for men.
 In 1922, the Wolff family was able to recruit Ernst Dryden as an advertising consultant.
 With his help, Kniže became one of the top addresses in the fashion world.
 He transferred the image of polo to Kniže Ten products, an exclusive range of toiletries for men.
 The number 10 is the highest handicap in the game of polo.

 Another branch was opened in Bad Gastein in 1937.